 (c) at least three years have elapsed from the date of arrest if the arrest for which the expunction was sought was for an offense punishable as a felony or if there was a felony charge arising out of the same transaction for which the person was arrested”;

-In essence this part of the statute allows the client to file for and receive an expunction order on the arrest without having to wait for the entire statute of limitations period, when in most cases it appears formal charges are not going to be brought by the State.
+In essence, this part of the statute allows the client to file for and receive an expunction order on the arrest without having to wait for the entire statute of limitations period when in most cases it appears formal charges are not going to be brought by the State.
 However, the State does not have to destroy their records so that they may continue to investigate or use if they later chose to prosecute.
-However the record of your arrest are expunged from public view and removed from databases the public may have access to.
+However, the record of your arrest is expunged from public view and removed from databases the public may have access to.
 You further would be able to legally deny the arrest.
 Once the Statue of Limitations period has run you should then able to file for a complete and full expunction.